• Skip to primary navigation

 There are many ways to consume mung beans.
 First, you could cook the whole bean in its green seed coat.
 Second, you could cook “moong dal,” which is the same bean, just without the seed coating, and split in half for quicker coking time.
 Most importantly, both versions are delicious.

 There’s also the option to sprout whole mung beans.
 To make “sprouted mung beans,” which are easier to digest, simply soak your beans in water for a day and then drain them and place them in a container.
-Rinse and drain them on a few times on day two and you should just start to see the inkling of a root emerge.
+Rinse and drain them a few times on day two and you should just start to see the inkling of a root emerge.
 These are “sprouted mung beans.”

 About mung bean sprouts

 Mung bean sprouts, on the other hand, are left to sprout for 3-4 days, until you have not only a root, but also a small seedling stalk.
-These are what we use to make this recipe!
+These are what we use to make this recipe.

 Making mung bean sprouts is time consuming but easy.
 I used a sprouter sieve plus dinner plates on the top and bottom, but you could just as easily and effectively use a Mason jar, a Tupperware container, a clay sprouter tray, or even a colander lined with a paper towel.
 Elaine’s blog, China Sichuan Food, provides a great method for mung bean sprouting as well as the inspiration for the recipe I’m sharing with you today.
 P.S.
 I’ve been cooking from this blog for years and I LOVE it!
 Try some of her other recipes while you’re at it.